koyeb/example-expressjs/README.md

 If you want to customize and enhance this application, you need to fork this repository.

 If you used the **Deploy to Koyeb** button, you can simply link your service to your forked repository to be able to push changes.
 Alternatively, you can manually create the application as described below.

 On the [Koyeb Control Panel](//app.koyeb.com/apps), click the **Create App** button to go to the App creation page.

-1. Select `GitHub` as the deployment method to use
+1. Select `GitHub` as the deployment method to use.
-2. In the repositories list, select the repository you just forked
+2. In the repositories list, select the repository you just forked.
-3. Specify the branch to deploy, in this case `main`
+3. Specify the branch to deploy, in this case `main`.
-4. To let Koyeb know how to launch the application, add `node app.js` as the run command
-5. Then, give your App a name, i.e `express-on-koyeb`, and click **Create App.**
+4. Set the name for the Service and App.
+For example, `express-on-koyeb`.
+5. Choose either the Buildpack or Docker builder.
+This repository can be built using buildpacks or a Dockerfile.
+6. Click **Deploy**.

-You land on the deployment page where you can follow the build of your Node Express application.
-Once the build is completed, your application is being deployed and you will be able to access it via `<YOUR_APP_NAME>-<YOUR_ORG_NAME>.koyeb.app`.
+You will be taken to the deployment page where you can follow the build of your Express application.
+Once the build is completed, your application will be deployed and you will be able to access it via `<YOUR_APP_NAME>-<YOUR_ORG_NAME>.koyeb.app`.

 ## Contributing